 It was nice to have the conveniences of Puerto Rosario, but we were more than ready to get out of the industrial port and trade it for something a little nicer on the eyes.
 Our next destination was Isla Los Lobos at the northern tip of Fuerteventura.
-It was a placed we had originally passed on our way down and tossed back and forth in our minds if we should stay there.
+It was a placed we had originally passed on our way down and tossed back and forth in our minds if we should stay there (this page helped us a lot in deciding that).
 Our 20 year old guide book listed it as a nice day anchorage, but with too much swell running between the island and the mainland, not a place you’d like to stay overnight.
 But with the idyllic posters the guy at the information center showed me, accounts of a friend that had just been there, and the fact that we saw about a dozen masts there when we passed it the first time, we knew we couldn’t give it up.

 Waiting for winds that would allow us north again, we figured a clam would be the next best thing and turned on our engine at the early hour of 5:30 to give ourselves plenty of time for the 20 some mile hop.
 We had currents pushing us all the way down Lanzarote and feared they may work against us on our way back up the island.
 No need to fear though as we traveled at a swift five and a half knots at 2,000 rpm and made it in just over three hours.
 I guess my math was wrong as well and the trip was only 15 miles.
 Oops!